e11i0t4lders0n/e11i0t4lders0n/README.md

 Hey World, I am Tushar Verma.
 Here's a little about me :)

-Tushar Verma is currently working as Application Security Engineer Intern at People Interactive(Shaadi.com) and also one of the Synack Red Team Member.He is currently doing a bachelors degree in Computer Science & Engineering with minor in DevOps.
+Tushar Verma is currently working as an Application Security Engineer Intern at People Interactive(Shaadi.com) and also one of the Synack Red Team Member.
+He is currently doing a bachelors degree in Computer Science & Engineering with minor in DevOps.
 His major interests revolve around Application Security, Cloud Security & DevSecOps.
 He is having 2+ year of expertise in security implementations and various security assessments which includes VAPT, Application Security testing, Cloud Security, DevSecOps.

 ### Skills:-
 -Web Application Penetration Testing<br/>